SAP/fundamental/README.md

 npm install fiori-fundamentals --save
 ````

-> NOTE: We only distribute the [fonts, icons and CSS](https://github.com/SAP/fundamental/tree/master/dist) and [the SASS source](https://github.com/SAP/fundamental/tree/master/scss), not the full project or HTML for specific components.
+> NOTE: We only distribute the fonts, icons and compiled CSS and [the SASS source](https://github.com/SAP/fundamental/tree/master/scss), not the full project or HTML for specific components.
 If your project uses LESS, see [LESS compatible Fiori Fundamentals](https://github.com/SAP/fundamental/wiki/LESS-compatible-Fiori-Fundamentals).

 ## Working with the Project